Bombs laid by Islamic State hamper Iraqi troops in Ramadi after victory

 Islamic State fighters are still holed up in a roughly 10 kilometer (6 mile) stretch east towards Husaiba al-Sharqiya using agricultural lands to evade detection, security sources said.
 It could take at least 10 days to clear those areas.

-The United Nations Development Programme (UNDP) is still waiting for the green light from the Iraqi government to enter the city and start work to rebuild it, the deputy head of its Iraq program, Lise Grande said.
+The United Nations Development Programme (UNDP) is still waiting for the green light from the Iraqi government to enter the city and start work to rebuild it, the resident representative for the organization in Iraq, Lise Grande said.

 UNDP has prepared 100 generators and mobile electrical grids to provide a temporary power grid as soon as that happens.
 An assessment of the damage to the rest of Ramadi’s infrastructure will dictate other areas of focus.